Holly Gleason: Lady Goodman

 Gleason writes songs under the pen name Lady Goodman, a character in the film Almost Famous.
 She has collaborated with Guy Clark, Rodney Crowell, Bill Deasy, Matchbox 20's Kyle Cook, Restless Heart's Larry Stewart, Marc Lee Shannon and Andrea Zonn.
 After working as Chesney's publicist, she co-wrote "Better as a Memory" with Travis Hill (credited as Scooter Carusoe).
 Chesney recorded the song unaware that Gleason had written it, and included it on his 2007 album Just Who I Am: Poets and Pirates.

+Y'ALL EAT YET?
+Welcome to the Pretty B*tchin' Kitchen

+Having interviewed Miranda Lambert extensively, when the Texas songwriter signed a book deal with HarperCollins to create a lifestyle/entertaining book. she enlisted Gleason as collaborator.
+It debuted at #3 on The New York Times Bestseller List, and appeared on Amazon's Country, Celebrity Cookbooks.
+It was #2 on Amazon's overall best sellers list upon release.